itzmeanjan/ml-dsa/README.md

 Here I'm maintaining Dilithium as a zero-dependency, header-only & easy-to-use C++ library, offering key generation, signing & verification API for three NIST security level ( i.e. 2, 3, 5 ) parameters, as defined in table 2 of Dilithium specification.
 For more details see [below](#usage).

+> [!NOTE]
-> **Note** Find Dilithium specification [here](https://pq-crystals.org/dilithium/data/dilithium-specification-round3-20210208.pdf), which you should refer to when understanding intricate details of this implementation.
+> Find Dilithium specification @ https://pq-crystals.org/dilithium/data/dilithium-specification-round3-20210208.pdf, which you should refer to when understanding intricate details of this implementation.

+> [!NOTE]
-> **Note** Follow progress of NIST PQC standardization effort [here](https://csrc.nist.gov/projects/post-quantum-cryptography).
+> Follow progress of NIST PQC standardization effort [here](https://csrc.nist.gov/projects/post-quantum-cryptography).

 ## Prerequisites